top of page

 Craniofacial Surgeon-Scientist Training Program Fellow

 Dr. Brandi Golden is the inaugural Craniofacial Surgeon-Scientist Training Program fellow.
 Dr. Golden is a general surgery resident with aspirations to become an academic pediatric plastic surgeon.
 She is drawn to the field of surgery due to its highly rewarding and technical work that can significantly impact a patient’s life.
 Dr. Golden is a graduate of University of California Los Angeles (BS in Molecular, Cell and Developmental Biology with a Minor in Public Health) and the Geisinger Commonwealth School of Medicine (MD).
 She is currently in general surgery residency at Main Line Health outside Philadelphia.
 She joined Dr. Eric Liao’s lab to pursue an interest in craniofacial development and subsequent anomalies when that process goes awry.
-Her current projects include researching epithelial – mesenchymal transition, pathogenesis of fibrous dysplasia, and developing novel treatments for craniofacial anomalies.
+Her current projects include researching epithelial – mesenchymal transition, pathogenesis of craniofacial anomalies, and developing novel treatments for craniofacial anomalies.
 In her spare time, Brandi likes to travel, ski, and explore with her dog.
 Additionally, she loves supporting her sports teams, which include the UCLA Bruins, SF, Giants, Golden State Warriors, and SF 49ers.

 PXL_20230907_162327896.PORTRAIT.jpg